LlamaTechnologies/LlamaLang/extern/Readme.md

-# Lib
+# extern
 Here is where all third party libraries go.
-You should have these files here: antlr4-runtime-d.lib antlr4-runtime-s.lib
+You should have these folders here: googletest